-If you are hoping to generate lots of free traffic from Google, I would strongly recommend that you make your articles longer (over 2,000 words…at least!).
+If you are hoping to generate lots of free traffic from Google, I would recommend that you gauge your content length based on what's already ranking (if the average pages are 2,000 words, then you'll want to be a bit over 2,000 words…at least!).
 Longer articles tend to rank better in Google as shown in this study.

 On the other hand, if you want to just create more of a personal blog or don't want to get free traffic from Google, then writing shorter articles is fine and perhaps you can post more often.

 The key idea here is to determine a schedule that works for you, set a goal to stick to that schedule, and then follow through.